junaidatique/clean-plus-architecture/README.md

 We start our application design by first identifying the entities within our system and this is done by having discussion with the domain experts.
 So let’s say we have identified some of our entities and now we want to map it to laravel.
 Again we are going to religiously follow single responsibility principle.

 In Laravel, Entities from clean architecture and DDD can be represented by eloquent models.
-Although in clean architecture, the use of ORM is discuouraged but for the sake of simplicity we are going to use eloquent models.
+Although in clean architecture, the use of ORM is discouraged but for the sake of simplicity we are going to use eloquent models.
 Laravel models provides a lot of functionality in its eloquent model classes, which means that they not only represent the data in a data store, they also allow you to build queries, load and save data, have a built-in event system, and more.
 Which according to our discussion is too much responsibility and we need to break it into different parts based on the responsibility.

 Keep in mind that models is the place where we put business logic.
 In the discussion about MVC, we said that the model should have all the business logic.
 This may be true for a small application but think about putting all the business logic inside model.
 It will grow so big that it will be really hard to manage it.